rradczewski/ymmv/_posts/2017-10-15-What-makes-a-good-README.md

 $ npm start         # Run the application
 ```

 Why bother adding `git pull` here you may ask.
-The answer is, I want everyone in the company to be able to run the latest version of our project on their machine, so I rather mention one more command than leaving them with an old version.
+The answer is simple: I want everyone in the company to be able to run the latest version of our project on their machine, so I rather mention one more "obvious" command than leaving them with an old version.

-What I also do here (with `nvm install` and `npm install`), is cover updating dependencies should they have changed.
+What I also do here (with `nvm install` and `npm install`), is to cover updating all the dependencies should they have changed.

 ## 🔎 Housekeeping / Troubleshooting